Lima Memorial Health System Logo

 Treatment

-Treatment depends on the type of low magnesium problem and may include:
+Treatment depends on the severity of the low magnesium problem and may include:

 • Fluids given through a vein (IV)